Why Light Therapy?

-Our Light Therapy pads are available in three sizes and you get everything you need, including the power supply and straps that adhere to the pad with velcro.
+Our Light Therapy pads are available in four sizes and you get everything you need, including the power supply and straps that adhere to the pad with velcro.
 We offer a rechargeable battery pack as an accessory.

 We use specific wavelengths, high quality LEDs and our Equine & Canine Light Therapy pads are manufactured right here in the United States.
 To insure safety for the horse, dog and his human, the cord is not hardwired into the pad, it plugs into the pad and quick releases, if needed.
 An internal timer turns your pad off after the recommended treatment time of 15 minutes.
 You can find more information on that on our Products page.